Víctor Manuel Fernández: Works

-He already published more than 300 books and articles in Argentina and in countries in Latin America and Europe, which have been translated into several languages, including English, Portuguese, French, Italian and Polish.
-His writings of spirituality combine scholarship with practicality, contributions of psychology, biblical exegesis and dialogue with several religions.
+His book Heal Me With Your Mouth: The Art of Kissing was published in 1995; it contains a theological analysis on the art of kissing.
+The book resurfaced in 2023 following Fernandez's appointment to the DDF; he defended it, denying that it contained heresy or heterodox teachings, but stated that he would not write it today and that its republishing had already been discontinued.

+In 1998 published in Mexico the book Mystical Passion: Spirituality and Sensuality that includes graphic descriptions of human sexual relations and discussion of what the Argentinian theologian describes as "mystical orgasm".
+It depicts in detail an imaginary erotic encounter with Jesus Christ on the shores of Galilee.
+The book's final section focuses on the human orgasm and its connection to divine intimacy.
+Fernández's description of "an experience of love, a passionate encounter with Jesus, that a sixteen-year-old-teenager [girl] told me about", is in the book's sixth chapter.
+Fernandez later described the work as "a book of my youth that I certainly would not write now" and that "could be misinterpreted"; he argued that he dismissed it soon after his publishing and ordered it not to be re-printed and later wrote "more serious works" on mysticism.
+Some clerical sex abuse survivors described themselves as "deeply troubled" by Fernandez's works, while the John Paul II Academy for Human Life and Family urged Pope Francis to dismiss Fernandez from his post.

 In Il progetto di Francesco.
-Dove vuole portare la Chiesa (The Francis project.
-Where he wants to take the Church), a book-length interview Fernandez gave to the journalist Paolo Rodari from the Italian daily La Repubblica, he describes the broad themes of Francis' papacy, the need to view moral issues in context rather than assert them as non-negotiable, to "set hearts on fire" rather than reiterate dated "philosophical or natural law-related" arguments.
+Dove vuole portare la Chiesa (The Francis Project: Where He Wants to Take the Church), a book-length interview Fernandez gave to the journalist Paolo Rodari from the Italian daily La Repubblica, he describes the broad themes of Francis' papacy, the need to view moral issues in context rather than assert them as non-negotiable, to "set hearts on fire" rather than reiterate dated "philosophical or natural law-related" arguments.
 He said: "For example, it is no good opposing same-sex marriage because people tend to see us as a group of resentful, cruel, insensitive, over-the-top even, individuals.
 It is an entirely different thing to talk about the beauty of marriage and the harmony of differences that form part of an alliance between a man and woman.
-This positive context speaks for itself when it comes to showing that the use of the same term 'marriage' to describe same-sex unions, in unsuitable."
+This positive context speaks for itself when it comes to showing that the use of the same term 'marriage' to describe same-sex unions, is unsuitable."

-This is a list of his principal writings.

-Theology

-Salir de sí.
-Plenitud de conocimiento y de vida, 1991.

-Dios y el hombre en los límites, 1993.

-Sáname con tu Boca: El Arte de Besar, 1995.

-Actividad, espiritualidad y descanso, 2001.Vivir en paz, 2003.Catequesis con Espíritu, 2003.La gracia y la vida entera, 2003.Claves para vivir en plenitud, 2003.Teología espiritual encarnada.
-Profundidad espiritual en acción, 2004La oración pastoral, 2006Gracia.
-Nociones básicas para pensar la vida nueva, 2010.Contemplativi nell´azione attivi nella contemplazione, 2014.

-Biblical theology and exegesisSan Juan y su mundo.
-Comentario al cuarto Evangelio, 1992.El Apocalipsis y el tercer milenio, 1998.El Evangelio de Juan.
-Un comentario pastoral, 1999.El Evangelio de cada día.
-Comentario, 2000.El Evangelio de cada día.
-Santoral, 2003.Para mejorar tu relación con María, 2004.Cómo interpretar y comunicar la Palabra de Dios.
-Métodos y recursos prácticos, 2008.Pablo apasionado.
-De Tarso hasta su plenitud, 2008.El Evangelio del Domingo 1.
-Comentario para meditar, 2012.El Evangelio del Domingo 2.
-Comentario para meditar, 2012.El Evangelio del Domingo 3.
-Comentario para meditar, 2013.